sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 4: e-portfolio Ethical theory/e-portfolio.md

 ### Summary of the Artefact

-Romaniuk et al. explain that social media can help researchers reach marginalised groups and reduce recruitment cost and time.
-However, online recruitment raises concerns about confidentiality, informed consent, data protection and exclusion of people who do not use particular platforms.
-The authors emphasise that online research still involves real human participants whose interests must be protected (Romaniuk et al., 2025, pp. 171-173).
+Romaniuk et al. examine how digital technologies such as social media, open science and generative AI are changing social science research.
+Social media can help researchers recruit people from hard-to-reach or marginalised communities while also reducing the time and cost involved in finding participants.
+However, the article identifies important ethical concerns involving confidentiality, informed consent, data protection and the possibility of excluding people who do not use particular online platforms.
+Online surveys may also be affected by bots, scammers or unreliable participants.
+The authors emphasise that researchers should remember that online data represents real people, even when there is no face-to-face contact.
+Responsible research therefore requires clear information, privacy protection and careful consideration of possible harm (Romaniuk et al., 2025, pp. 171–173).

 ### Justification and Personal Reflection

-I chose this article because it made ethical theory practical.
-From a deontological perspective, researchers have a duty to respect participants’ privacy and autonomy even when efficient data collection benefits the project.
-A justice perspective also made me consider whether digital recruitment unfairly excludes some people or places greater risk on vulnerable groups.
-I learned to ask who benefits, who carries the risk and whose rights could be overlooked.
+I chose this article because it helped me understand how ethical theories can be applied to an ordinary technology such as social media.
+From a deontological perspective, researchers have a duty to respect participants’ autonomy, privacy and informed consent even if collecting information online is faster and cheaper.
+A justice perspective also made me think about whether digital recruitment treats people fairly.
+Individuals without access to certain platforms may be excluded, while vulnerable groups may carry greater privacy risks than other participants.
+I felt concerned because technology can make research appear distant and anonymous, making it easier to forget that every dataset represents real individuals.
+This artefact taught me to ask not only whether technology improves efficiency, but also who benefits from it, who may be excluded and who carries the greatest risk.

 ---